 An employee is able to file a worker’s comp claim regardless of how the injury happens.
 The employer does not need to be negligent or do anything to cause the injury.
 If someone is injured at work, they are eligible to have workers’ compensation.
 This covers any medical care and provides disability income for any time they are unable to work.

 When they file a workers’ comp claim as an employee, they receive medical coverage and a portion of their lost wages.
-If they don’t feel like they have received enough, they can bring a claim against the workers’ compensation insurance carrier.
+If they don’t feel like they have received enough, they can get in touch with a disability lawyer and bring a claim against the workers’ compensation insurance carrier.

 However, unless they can show negligence for the accident, this is all they are eligible for as an employee.
 They cannot recover full payment of their lost wages or seek punitive damages for pain and suffering.

 So, do contractors get workers’ comp?
 Quite simply no. You do not qualify for workers’ compensation, and you are not eligible to make a claim.

 You may be able to bring a negligence suit against the company you’re working for, however.
 If you were able to prove that your employer was negligent, you would then be entitled to the same compensation as an employee, including payment for medical coverage and lost wages.